 Studies of the biology, geology, ecology and natural history of different field areas, including the American Southwest, the Galapagos, East Africa, Brunnenburg, North Carolina and other areas.
 Includes a one- to three-week trip to the area being studied, depending on when the course is offered; trip includes research project.
-When course is offered for a minimum of 4 semester credits, the course will fulfill natural science/mathematics and social justice/environmental responsibility requirements (1998); natural science/mathematics and evaluating systems and environments requirements (2019).
+When course is offered for a minimum of 4 semester credits, the course will fulfill natural science/mathematics and social justice/environmental responsibility requirements (1998); natural science/mathematics, evaluating systems and environments requirements, and embodied and creative engagement requirements (2019).

 May also be offered at 360 and 460 levels.

 May also be offered at the 390 level.

 This course is designed to 1) build students’ understanding and ability to judge scientific information from sources including, first, the media and common lay outlets, then secondary popular sources and finally peer- reviewed primary journals and research papers; and 2) help students use this knowledge to develop and refine their own writing.